DysonSphere-Research/Machine-learning-approach-to-Dyson-sphere-detection/README.md

 experimental framework used to develop a machine-learning approach for prioritizing **Dyson sphere candidates** using Gaia DR3 photometry.

-The project implements a **two-phase symmetric framework**, combining: - a **Dyson-centric** learning phase, - a **Normal-centric** learning phase, - and a **weighted fusion** scheme that merges the two into a unified probabilistic ranking of stars.

 Two independent pipelines are included (best models):

 -   **Isolation Forest pipeline** (`isolation_forest_pipeline.py`)
 -   **Prototypical Network pipeline** (`PrototypicalNetwork_pipeline.py`)

-Both are designed to be fully reproducible and follow the same data format, evaluation logic, and ranking philosophy described in the manuscript.
+Both are designed to be fully reproducible and follow the same data format, evaluation logic, and ranking approach described in the manuscript.

 ------------------------------------------------------------------------